marsellaeve/marsellaeve/README.md

 </div>

 <div align="justify">
-My name is Evelyn Tjitrodjojo, I graduated from Informatics Engineering Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia.
+My name is Evelyn Tjitrodjojo, I'm a Frontend Engineer and I graduated from Informatics Engineering Institut Teknologi Sepuluh Nopember, Surabaya, Indonesia.
 I still learning to explore more about programming.
 And here, I will share about my projects.
 Thank you for being interested with my github.

 </div>